earth, internet, globalization-2254769.jpg

 2. The future of battery technology

 Ok so everyone knows that Electric vehicles are pretty green, but they have their issues also.
-With battery’s needing exotic materials to be manufactured.
+With the EV batteries needing specific materials to be manufactured.
 Internally factories having lots of waste and using lots of energy in the manufacturing process.

 We also have the issue of where the energy comes from to put a charge in your amazing new electric car?
 Many worldwide countries still produce lots of their energy from fossil fuels.